 After the Tone explores memory, family, and time through voicemail recordings, baby photos, and archival footage.
 At its core, my mother’s voice echoes across time, asking what I want for Christmas as scenes of my toddler self and brother unfold.
-Kaleidoscopic visuals and layered effects transform these fleeting moments into a dreamlike meditation on personal history.
 Distorted and fragmented imagery mirrors the way memories blur and shift, capturing its beauty.

-This project explores the creation of a nature-inspired soundscape, blending organic sounds with artificial and unexpected noises.
+This project explores blending organic sounds with artificial and unexpected noises.
 Juxtaposing the familiar with the unfamiliar, it transforms conventional perceptions of the natural world.
-Visually, it draws from Fauvism’s bold use of color, dynamic compositions, and expressive distortions—taking inspiration from artists like Henri Matisse and André Derain.
-Fauvism, which emerged between 1905 and 1910, is known for its intense hues, vigorous brushwork, and simplified yet striking forms outlined in dark tones.
-By reinterpreting nature through this vivid and altered lens, the project invites viewers to experience the environment in a new and heightened way, challenging notions of reality and perception.
+Visually, it draws from Fauvism’s bold use of color, dynamic compositions, and expressive distortions.
+By reinterpreting nature through this vivid and altered lens, the project challenges notions of reality and perception.

 Now & Forever is a Medical Film that displays the struggles individuals face after their loved one passes.
 This film is a product of the 2022 24-hour film competition at the Ampersand International Film Festival.